trevormatuszyk/CS-240-program3/README.md

 ***

 For our final program you are going to create a library that reads in a file with a list a cities and the roads between the cities.
-Then we are going to test our path finding algorithm with different sorting algorithms.
 The driver code will input a starting city and destination city, and you will return the shortest path between the two as a vector of cities along the path.
+Then we are going to test our path finding algorithm with a heap and without a heap.

 ## Part A: Making a Graph

 For Part A you will read in a text containing cities and their x and y coordinates along a grid.
 The file format will be as follows:

 ```
         mogadishu 6 7